top of page

 Things to do in Bruges

-Nothing beats a stroll around Bruges without an agenda and discovering gothic architecture, stopping by to let horse-drawn carriages pass by at the market square and listen to the tolling of the bells that make you realise the town still binds you in an otherwise sleepy town where time stands still.
+Nothing beats a stroll around Bruges without an agenda and discovering gothic architecture, stopping by to let horse-drawn carriages pass by at the market square, and listening to the tolling of the bells that make you realise the town still binds you in an otherwise sleepy town where time stands still.
 However, here are a few things to do in Bruges:

-1. If you are not planning to visit Amsterdam in that same trip to Europe, you must take a boat ride through the canals of Bruges.
+1. If you are not planning to visit Amsterdam on that same trip to Europe, you must take a boat ride through the canals of Bruges.

 2. You can either meander around the town appreciating its architecture by yourself or take a walking tour to know more about the history and culture of Bruges.